12 Best Indian Authors: Discover Your Next Favorite Novel

 Rabindranath Tagore, Gitanjali

-FAQs About the Best Indian Authors
+FAQs About The Best Indian Authors

 What is the most popular book by an Indian author?